 4. Can homeschooled students receive special education services?

 It depends.
 Once again, IDEA and special education only applies to K-12 public schools so if a parent decides to homeschool, they are essentially giving up their right to these services.
 The school district that you reside in is required by law to evaluate your child if you desire.
 However, they do not have to provide services even if the child qualifies.
 Some ways to get around this is to enroll your child part time in school so that they can receive services.
+Also, many districts now offer on line virtual programs and charter programs that may supplement home school curriculum.
 Of course, you always have the right to re-enroll them at the public school so they can receive the services they need.

 5. I do not agree with my school regarding the services they are providing my child, what can I do?